Requirements for private Synthetic locations

 End-of-support information

 • Chromium development for Red Hat/CentOS 7 stopped at version 126.
 For important security and stability reasons, we've decided to discontinue our support for installing Synthetic-enabled ActiveGate on Red Hat/CentOS 7 after ActiveGate version 1.305.
-ActiveGate version 1.305 will be the last Synthetic-enabled ActiveGate supported on Red Hat/CentOS 7.
-Additionally, with Dynatrace version 1.306, we will introduce mechanisms preventing Synthetic-enabled ActiveGates on Red Hat/CentOS 7 from being updated beyond version 1.305.
+We plan to have ActiveGate version 1.305 as the last Synthetic-enabled ActiveGate supported on Red Hat/CentOS 7.
+Additionally, with Dynatrace version 1.306, we plan to introduce mechanisms preventing Synthetic-enabled ActiveGates on Red Hat/CentOS 7 from being updated beyond version 1.305.

 • Chromium development for Ubuntu 18.04 stopped at version 112.
 For important security and performance reasons, we’ve decided to discontinue our support for installing Synthetic-enabled ActiveGate on Ubuntu 18 after ActiveGate version 1.283.
 ActiveGate version 1.283 is the last Synthetic-enabled ActiveGate supported on Ubuntu 18.
 Additionally, with Dynatrace version 1.284, we have introduced mechanisms preventing Synthetic-enabled ActiveGates on Ubuntu 18 from being updated beyond version 1.283.